-A: The national work hours for academic staff used as a basis for benefits calculation are 40 hours per week.
+12.1.
+The notional work hours for academic staff used as a basis for benefits calculation are 40 hours per week.

-Q: Should I complete a leave form when I am absent for a religious holiday?
+Q: Should I apply for leave when I am absent for a religious holiday?

 A: Yes, only registered national public holidays are recognised as public holidays.